President of the United States: 1789–1933

 Abraham Lincoln's leadership during the Civil War has led historians to regard him as one of the nation's greatest presidents.
 (Note: Nearly all scholars rank Lincoln among the nation's top three presidents, with many placing him first.
 See Historical rankings of presidents of the United States for a collection of survey results.)
-The circumstances of the war and Republican domination of Congress made the office very powerful, and Lincoln's re-election in 1864 was the first time a president had been re-elected since Jackson in 1832.
-After Lincoln's assassination, his successor Andrew Johnson lost all political support and was nearly removed from office, with Congress remaining powerful during the two-term presidency of Civil War general Ulysses S. Grant.
-After the end of Reconstruction, Grover Cleveland would eventually become the first Democratic president elected since before the war, running in three consecutive elections (1884, 1888, 1892) and winning twice.
+The circumstances of the war and Republican domination of Congress made the office very powerful.
+Lincoln's re-election in 1864 was the first time a president had been re-elected since Jackson in 1832.
+After Lincoln's assassination, his successor Andrew Johnson lost all political support and was nearly removed from office.
+Congress remained powerful during the two-term presidency of Civil War general Ulysses S. Grant.
+After the end of Reconstruction, Grover Cleveland was the first Democratic president elected since before the war, running in three consecutive elections (1884, 1888, 1892) and winning twice.
 In 1900, William McKinley became the first incumbent to win re-election since Grant in 1872.

 After McKinley's assassination by Leon Czolgosz in 1901, Theodore Roosevelt became a dominant figure in American politics.
 Historians believe Roosevelt permanently changed the political system by strengthening the presidency, with some key accomplishments including breaking up trusts, conservationism, labor reforms, making personal character as important as the issues, and hand-picking his successor, William Howard Taft.
-The following decade, Woodrow Wilson led the nation to victory during World War I, although Wilson's proposal for the League of Nations was rejected by the Senate.
+In the 1910s, Woodrow Wilson led the nation to victory during World War I, although Wilson's proposal for the League of Nations was rejected by the Senate.
 Warren Harding, while popular in office, would see his legacy tarnished by scandals, especially Teapot Dome, and Herbert Hoover quickly became very unpopular after failing to alleviate the Great Depression.